mossmatters/HybPiper/README.md

     - XXX.
     - check_depend

-- Paralog by depth warning
+- Paralog by depth warning.
-- Remove SPAdes folder by default
+- Remove SPAdes folder by default.
-- Change to Intronerate supercontig file name
+- Change to Intronerate supercontig file name.
--
+- Update hybpiper_stats.py so that %length is calculated correctly when using a protein baut/target file.

 **1.3.2** *February, 2020*